cabal-club/cable/wire.md

 Any post in cable can be addressed or referenced by its hash.

 The hash for a post is produced by putting a post's verbatim binary content, including the post header, through the BLAKE2b function.
+(The structure of posts is described below, in Section 6.)

 #### 5.1.3 Links
 The `links` field in each post's header enables any post to refer to 0 or more